Place

 NPS Photo/C. Killian

-As you peek in the windows or sit on the steps to the back porch, you can almost hear the chatter and laughter of the guests as they enjoy a good chicken dinner in this serene country setting.
+The Ken-Tuck-U-Inn operated until Bertie's death in 1963.
+Donna passed away one year later.
+Several years afterward, the National Park Service took stewardship of the inn and it is now preserved as a historic property.
+As you peek in the windows or sit on the back porch, you can almost hear the chatter and laughter of guests as they enjoy a hearty chicken dinner with friends.